… and perhaps give you a better understanding of what sort of roof repair are needed when your ceiling starts dripping water…

 The laps on the roof sheets get flooded when excessive water fill the corrugations and overflow under the laps.
 The screw holes at the laps will also start leaking.

 Sometimes, wind will also drive water over the upstream ends of the corrugated roof sheets – even though they are turned up.
+The combination of a valley discharging onto a flat metal roof that has faulty transition flashings will cause a roof leak that many builders and roofers find hard to track down and repair.

 The upstream ends of ALL roof sheets are supposed to be ‘turned up’ to form dams that guard against overflowing.
 Heavy rain will cause overflowing if there are not done or not done properly.